Right Arrow

 • Overall Equipment Effectiveness (OEE): A comprehensive metric combining availability, performance, and quality to measure productive manufacturing time—the gold standard for operational efficiency.

-• Gemba Walk: The practice of observing actual work processes on the factory floor to identify improvement opportunities, traditionally done through physical walks but increasingly supplemented by digital monitoring.
+• Gemba Walk: The practice of observing actual work processes on the factory floor to detect improvement opportunities, traditionally done through physical walks but increasingly supplemented by digital monitoring.

 • First Pass Yield (FPY): The percentage of products meeting quality standards without rework, indicating process control effectiveness.